Data Mining in Agriculture

 The book is composed by the following chapters.

-Clustering techniques are data mining techniques used when the knowledge about the problem at hand is very limited.
+Clustering techniques are employed when the knowledge about the dataset at hand is very limited.

-An entire chapter of the book is dedicated to the k-means algorithm, which is one of the simplest algorithms for clustering.
+An entire chapter of the book is devoted to the k-means algorithm, which is one of the simplest algorithms for clustering.

 It is widely used in agriculture.
-Moreover, its simplicity also allowed the development of many variants of the algorithm that
+Moreover, its simplicity also allowed for the development of many variants of the algorithm

 Another chapter of the book is completely devoted to techniques for biclustering.